George Howard (courtier): Life

-After the young King's death on 6 July 1553, Howard at first joined Northumberland's forces, but is said to have quarreled with Northumberland's son, and speedily taken 50 horse to join the forces supporting Queen Mary.
-On her accession the Queen at first treated Howard with suspicion, but in January 1554 granted him an annuity of £200.
+After the young King's death on 6 July 1553, Howard at first joined Northumberland's forces, but is said to have quarreled with Northumberland's son, and speedily taken 50 horse to join the forces supporting Queen Mary I. On her accession the Queen at first treated Howard with suspicion, but in January 1554 granted him an annuity of £200.
 Howard further demonstrated his allegiance by serving with his uncle, Thomas Howard, 3rd Duke of Norfolk, in putting down Wyatt's rebellion in that year.
 When Norfolk died on 25 August 1554, Howard was chief mourner.

 Howard was appointed carver to Queen Mary's husband, Philip II of Spain, but was unable to take up the position when the King arrived in England in 1554 with his own entourage of Spanish servants.
 He was sent on a diplomatic mission to the Emperor in the same year, and later sat as a member of Parliament for Rochester in Kent.
 In 1558 he sat as member for Winchelsea.

-Howard's cousin Elizabeth acceded to the throne in November 1558.
+Howard's cousin Elizabeth I acceded to the throne in November 1558.
 Howard was with the court at Kenilworth Castle when the Queen's favourite, the Earl of Leicester, entertained the Queen there in lavish splendour in July 1575.
 In the Langham Letter, which describes the Kenilworth entertainment in lively detail, the author refers to Howard as someone with whom he is on friendly terms: 'In afternoons and a nights, sumtime am I with the right woorshipfull Syr George Howard, az good a Gentlman as ony lyves: And sumtime at my good Lady Sydneyz chamber, a Noblwooman, that I am az mooch boound untoo, az ony poor man may be untoo so gracious a Lady'.
 He is one of the few courtiers mentioned by name in the Letter.